 WORK+SHELTER provides a clear and transparent career path, with four different role “tiers.”
 Each employee within these employment tiers is paid the same amount, with an additional daily performance-based bonus opportunity.
 Further, twice daily team meetings ensure the women have access to a forum where they can share their feedback or concerns.

 Unfortunately, this standard is rare throughout most of India.
-Women at WORK+SHELTER are paid significantly more than the industry average, including 5x or more what they could be earning elsewhere in Delhi.
+The women at WORK+SHELTER often earn 5x more what they were earning before after completing training with us.
 Sweatshops are all too common, and 85-90% of sweatshop employees are women.
-As such, in 2013 women still only earned 62 percent of a men’s salary for equal work.
-WORK+SHELTER is working to change that!
+WORK+SHELTER was built from the ground up to support women-in-need.

 But our reach isn’t limited to the workplace; we are often instrumental in supporting our employees in various ways.
 For example, WORK+SHELTER provides regular wellness check ups and dental screenings for all of our employees.
 We may also ensure that an employee’s children are enrolled in school and are receiving proper health care, or support our employees towards pursuing their own entrepreneurial venture.
 We encourage our employees and trainees to pursue health, prosperity, and their dreams.